ArticySoftware/Articy3ImporterForUnreal/README.md

 ![](docs/custom-function-node.png)

 You'll notice the types of each parameter are automatically deduced based on how you used the function in Articy.
-Now, implement your method and it'll run in Articy.
+Now, attach some nodes (if you just want to test it, try a Debug Print to start) and test it out.

+*Note: You may notice your method is called earlier and more often than expected.
+This is because Articy "scans ahead" in branches to find which ones are valid.
+To avoid executing your logic twice, see [Shadowing](#shadowing).*

 ### Custom Methods that Return